-The FSET worker must schedule the initial appointment for FSET enrollment and orientation to occur within 12 calendar days of either the FSET referral or the FoodShare eligibility effective date, if the referral is sent prior to the FoodShare eligibility effective date.
-The 12 calendar days start the day after the FSET referral date or the FoodShare eligibility effective date, whichever is later.
+The FSET worker must schedule the initial appointment for FSET enrollment and orientation to occur within 10 business days of either the FSET referral or the FoodShare eligibility effective date, if the referral is sent prior to the FoodShare eligibility effective date.
+The 10 business days start the day after the FSET referral date or the FoodShare eligibility effective date, whichever is later.